 Sorry I had a much better question but it made me scale it back to 140 characters...

 When I eat out and am not expecting anything special but a good normal meal out here (i live on maui)I would expect to pay any where from 7-12$ us.
 Anymore than that is somewhere that I'd go much more infrequently.
-It looks like I should expect a few more dollars 10-20$ aus on average, am I right? almost 6 years ago
+It looks like I should expect a few more dollars 10-20$ aus on average, am I right? over 7 years ago

 There's no doubt that food in the States is cheap... and servings are big.